nicholaschris/browser-quiz-project/README.md

 - [ ] (could have) A user can "skip" the question and learn the correct answer, this forfeits the question
 - [ ] (could have) Transition between pages or question look fancy like TypeForm for example

 You should create tasks that fit with your goal, these tasks serve just as an example.
-Anything else you can think of... go nuts!